 National renewal fees for granted patents for the first three quarters of the year (due dates 30 April, 31 July, and 31 October) are recognised as revenue upon receipt of payment.
-National renewal fees for the fourth quarter (due date 31 January) are accrued on the basis of cash received before year-end closure.
-Amounts not received by that date are accrued using estimates based on the average amount received in the first three quarters of the year.
+National renewal fees for the fourth quarter (due date 31 January) are accrued based on cash received before year-end closure.
+Amounts not received by the year-end closure are accrued using estimates based on the average amount received in the first three quarters of the year.